13 Beautiful Things To Do at Uluru-Kata Tjuta National Park

 Be Amazed By The ‘Field of Light’

-The tour is only AU$80 and you get food, drinks, a walk through the ‘Field of Light’, and an epic view of Uluru from a view platform exclusive for this tour.
+The tour is only AU$80 and you get food, drinks, a walk through the ‘Field of Light’, and an epic view on the rock from a view platform exclusive for this tour.

 TIP: I went during a new moon so there was almost no light pollution and special sunset/stargazing tours were available.